 Allstate Sugar Bowl Announces Manning Award Finalists park

-The Manning Award, sponsored by the Allstate Sugar Bowl, announced 12 finalists for this year's award on Wednesday.
+The Manning Award, sponsored by the Allstate Sugar Bowl, announced its 10 finalists for this year's award on Tuesday.
 The winner will be announced after the bowls in January and will be honored at a ceremony in New Orleans.
 The Manning Award was created by the Allstate Sugar Bowl in honor of the college football accomplishments of Archie, Peyton and Eli Manning.
 It is the only quarterback award that takes the candidates' bowl performances into consideration in its balloting.